 - HTML, Git, Digital Marketing, Design, User Experience Design, CSS, Front End

-Start Date None scheduled Cost $4,500 Class size N/A Location Salt Lake CityUser Interface and User Experience (UI/UX) designers are increasingly needed on all development teams.
+Start Date None scheduled Cost $5,100 Class size N/A Location Salt Lake CityUser Interface and User Experience (UI/UX) designers are increasingly needed on all development teams.
 They don’t just know how to use the tools of digital design and development, they understand the underlying principles of design and user experience.
 They understand the theory behind social design, usability, interaction, and know how to implement designs using modern tools and software.
 The UI/UX designer is user-centered and adds value to an organization by designing experiences that users want.
 They conduct research and produce useful personas, scenarios, and design sketches.
 They prototype and iterate designs until they produce user interfaces and interactions that are worthy of placement in their professional portfolio.
 The modern UI/UX developer knows how to achieve great results using Photoshop, Illustrator, CSS, and Sketch.
-The skills you will gain from this course will help you advance your career in UI/UX and make you an invaluable member of modern development team.
-Technologies Learned: Photoshop Illustrator CSS User Research and Personas Bootstrap and Frameworks FlexBox Sketch Apple UI Principles Material Design
+The skills you will gain from this course will help you advance your career in UI/UX and make you an invaluable member of a modern development team.
+Technologies Learned: UI and UX principles Design Systems CSS within a Framework User Research and Personas Component-based systems Prototyping Figma or Sketch Apple UI Principles Material Design The course is held over a 14-week period.
+Classes are held Monday through Wednesday from 6 pm to 9 pm.

-Minimum Skill Level N/A Prep Work Pre-work provided upon acceptance and enrollment Placement Test No Interview Yes
+Minimum Skill Level N/A Prep Work Pre-work provided upon enrollment.
+Placement Test No Interview Yes

 Helio Training Reviews